David Beaton: During Mary's reign

 With Beaton out of power, the Anglophile party persuaded Regent Arran to make a marriage treaty with England on behalf of the infant Queen, and to appoint a number of Protestant preachers.
-The treaties signed at Greenwich in July 1543 stipulated that Mary would be accompanied by an English nobleman/gentleman (and his wife) until she was ten years old and afterwards would reside in England until the time of her marriage.
+The treaties signed at Greenwich in July 1543 stipulated that Mary would marry the English Prince Edward.
 The union of the thrones of England and Scotland which the treaty envisaged was controversial from the start.
 Its Anglo-centric policy was resisted by many who preferred to continue the Auld Alliance with France.
-Resistance to the treaty resulted in a surge in the popularity of the French faction and the release of Beaton from prison.
-The Treaty of Greenwich was rejected by the Scottish Parliament on 11 December 1543, leading to eight years of Anglo-Scottish conflict known as the Rough Wooing.
-In 1543 Beaton regained power, having earlier drawn up the "Secret Bond" against the marriage.
+Resistance to the treaty resulted in a surge in the popularity of the French faction.

+In July 1543, Beaton's supporters made a "Secret Bond" against the marriage.
+Mary, Queen of Scots, and her mother moved from Linlithgow Palace to Stirling Castle.
+The French party in Scotland and Beaton gained significant power.
+In December 1543, Arran annulled the Treaty of Greenwich.
+Henry VIII began the war now known as the Rough Wooing.

+Beaton was in Edinburgh on 3 May 1544 when an English fleet arrived to burn and loot in the city.
+John Knox wrote that Beaton dismissed the threat at first.
+The English troops marched from their landing point near Granton towards Leith.
+Arran and Beaton made a brief stand against them before leaving.
+Beaton made his way to Stirling.

 In December 1545 Beaton arranged for the arrest, trial and execution of Protestant preacher George Wishart, who on 1 March 1546 was strangled and afterwards burned.
 Wishart had many sympathisers, and this led to the assassination of the Cardinal soon afterwards.